salbalkus/CausalTables.jl/docs/src/man/formatting.md

 nothing # hide
 ```

-After wrapping this data in a `CausalTable` object, all [Tables.jl](https://tables.juliadata.org/stable/) functions are available.
+After wrapping a dataset in a `CausalTable` object, the [Tables.jl](https://tables.juliadata.org/stable/) is available to call on the `CausalTable` as well.
+Below, we demonstrate a few of these functions, as well as additional utility functions for causal inference tasks made available by CausalTables.jl.

 ```@example bostonhousing
 using Tables